 Reset : allows you to go back to the original drawing, unless you clicked on Apply.

-The Undo function will only apply to this tool after Applying.
+The Undo function will only apply to this tool after Applying the transformation.

 Source : allows you to choose between the current image or look for an image stored in the Library.

 1) Current image : this option is ideal to correct an image’s little flaws.